 7. It’s a labour of love

 The creation, organization and maintenance of The Great Trail is a community-based effort.
-From local organizations and municipalities across the country to provincial and territorial authorities, public and private landowners, and national agencies, it’s up to Canadians from coast to coast to coast to champion their sections of The Great Trail.
+TCT, a non-profit organization, works with thousands of Canadians – from local volunteers, Trail groups and municipalities to provincial and territorial authorities, public and private landowners and national agencies – to enhance and improve The Great Trail for generations to come.

 Photo By Sheri Terris